andstor/peft-unit-test-generation-replication-package/README.md

 ## Analysis
 From the generated data, we fix it using the `fix_data.ipynb` notebook.
 After fixing the data, we calculate the CodeBLEU scores using the `calc_score.ipynb` notebook.
-After calculating code coverage, we calculate the statistics of the coverage results using the `calc_coverage.ipynb` notebook.
+After code coverage is calculated (see the [evaluation](#evaluation) section), we calculate the statistics of the coverage results using the `calc_coverage.ipynb` notebook.
 Finally, we analyze the data and generate the plots using the `plots.ipynb` notebook.
 ```
 analysis/
 |-- java-universal-parser/       Directory containing the Java parser used to validate generated code.